migillett/Meshtastic-Listener/README.md

 `DB_NAME` - (optional) The name to the SQLite database.
 Default is `:memory:`.
 Names must end in `.db`.
 This database will be created in the `./data`.

+`NODE_UPDATE_INTERVAL` - (optional, default 15) how often the service should load the local Node database to the SQLite DB in minutes.

+`RESPONSE_CHAR_LIMIT` - (optional, default 220) the maximum lenght of a message in characters before pagination.

+`WELCOME_MESSAGE` - (optional, default `True`) Enables / disables a welcome message for all unrecognized nodes.

 ## Running Locally
 ```bash
 poetry run python -m meshtastic_listener